phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

      L9    #3     DO_FCALL
      L11   #4     RETURN                  1

-Now the same once we told the compiler to generate additionnal OPCodes:
+Now the same once we told the compiler to generate additional OPCodes:

 .. code-block:: text